Boeing’s order tally turns negative for the year; deliveries are hit by coronavirus too

 “We’re also taking steps to address the pressures on our business that result from the pain our customers and suppliers are feeling,” he wrote.

-In midday trading, Boeing shares were down 14%, nearly three times the decline in the S&P 500.
+Boeing shares fell 18.1% Wednesday, more than three times the drop in the S&P 500.

 The net order tally was the result of winning 11 new orders, converting orders for 19 MAXs to orders for seven 787 Dreamliners instead, cancellations of a further 27 orders, and finally an adjustment based on an accounting rule that allowed three previous less-solid commitments to now be counted as orders.

-Note: Editor’s note: The comment thread on this story has been closed.